Senior General Manager

 Following a short stint in the US Navy, Linsley acted on advice from a friend and applied to Four Seasons in Philadelphia, landing a spot in the Rooms Division before quickly transitioning to Food and Beverage.
 It was the start of a well-rounded hotel career that saw him advance through management over two decades at various city and resort destinations before departing the company to manage properties including The Nam Hai in Hoi An, Vietnam, which has since become a Four Seasons resort.

-The beauty, exclusivity and experiences of Desroches Island create a perfect setting for Linsley to relate one-on-one and build personal relationships with guests.
+The beauty, exclusivity and experiences of the two resorts he oversees in Seychelles, create a perfect setting for Linsley to relate one-on-one and build personal relationships with guests.
 “That’s the part of hospitality that really drives me,” he says.
-He points to lush forests full of wildlife; the organic spa with natural products and treatments to immerse guests in their exotic surroundings; and secluded accommodations at once rustic, luxurious and plugged with modern conveniences.
-Adventure and natural engagement abound, with a tortoise sanctuary onsite, coral reefs beneath crystal-clear waters for snorkeling just strokes from the shore, and world-class diving and deep-sea fishing all around.
-“This is really a castaway paradise with something new to explore and discover everyday.”
+He points to Desroches Island with its lush forests full of wildlife; the organic spa with natural products and treatments to immerse guests in their exotic surroundings; and secluded accommodations at once rustic, luxurious and plugged with modern conveniences.
+Adventure and natural engagement abound, with a tortoise sanctuary onsite, coral reefs beneath crystal-clear waters for snorkelling just strokes from the shore, and world-class diving and deep-sea fishing all around.
+“This is really a castaway paradise with something new to explore and discover everyday, and one which works in perfect harmony with our Resort on Mahé island for the ultimate twin stay experience.”

 Linsley doesn’t deliver the Resort’s hospitality all by himself, of course.
 Recruiting driven talent plays into his personal interest in emotional intelligence (aka EQ), which, in a nutshell, is the ability to recognise, understand and manage one’s emotions and positively influence those of others.
 “For me, EQ is about better understanding the people I work with and getting them to work together.”
 Mentoring is another pillar of his management style – so much so, that Linsley requires team leaders do a course in mentorship through the Cornell School of Hotel Administration.